Sonoma State University: 21st-century expansion

-In May 2007, SSU faculty voted no confidence in President Armiñana based upon financial issues surrounding the building of the Green Music Center, and faculty allegations that the building of the center took money away from academic programs.
+In May 2007, SSU faculty voted no confidence in President Armiñana based upon financial issues surrounding the building of the Green Music Center and faculty allegations that the building of the center took money away from academic programs.
 The center, originally intended to be a US$10 million project, grew into a $120 million complex as additional venues and features were added to the original plan.
 The construction of the center was initially funded by bond measures, loans, and private donations as the use of academic funds for other uses is illegal.
-The Board of Trustees continued to support Armiñana despite the vote.
+The board of trustees continued to support Armiñana despite the vote.

 In February 2010, the FBI and investigators from the Sonoma County District Attorney's offices raided the campus's administrative and finance offices seizing dozens of boxes from a storage area, and examined computers.
 The operation focused on an alleged misuse of federal grant money by the California Institute for Human Services (CIHS), a unit closed by SSU in 2007.
 The two top CIHS administrators were dismissed at that time.

 A new social center for the university gained approval in April 2011.
 Students voted to raise their fees by $150 a semester to cover the cost of the $65 million facility.

+In early 2025, after several years of declining enrollment and increasing costs, the university's leaders announced that the university was facing a $24 million deficit.
+To address the deficit, they announced plans to eliminate numerous positions on campus and let go of employees, including 46 tenured and adjunct faculty members.
+They also plan to eliminate about two dozen academic programs and six academic departments.

 Presidents

-The Office of the President began with the university's founding in 1960 when Ambrose R. Nichols, Jr. became the founding president of the university.
-As of 2024 there have been eight presidents of Sonoma State University.
-In January 2016, the California State University Board of Trustees appointed Judy Sakaki as Sonoma State's next president.
-Sakaki's term was from July 1, 2016 to July 31, 2022.
+The Office of the President began with the university's founding in 1960 when Ambrose R. Nichols Jr. became the founding president of the university.
+As of 2024 there had been eight presidents of Sonoma State University.

+In May 2023, the California State University Board of Trustees appointed Ming-Tung "Mike" Lee as Sonoma State's newest permanent president.
+In May 2024, Lee was placed on administrative leave, following an unauthorized agreement he had made with campus protestors, and he retired the next day.
+Emily Cutrer was appointed interim president while a national search for a new president was conducted.